Duddon Iron Furnace

 The Duddon Iron Furnace shipped pig iron to Chepstow in South Wales and to Bristol.
 The pig iron was then used to make iron products for ships, such as chains and anchors.
 Operation continued until 1867.

 The most impressive parts of the site are the furnace stack, which still stands to its full height of 29 feet, and the charcoal barn, which stretches 100 feet in length.
 The other intact part of the site is the iron ore store.

 The Furnace was investigated in the 1980s but a full report was never published.
 There is a useful information panel beside the Furnace, telling the history of the site and showing an artist's impression of how it would have looked.
 It is now looked after by the Lake District National Park.

-The Duddon site is one of the best surviving examples charcoal fired iron furnaces in England, and well worth a visit.
+The Duddon site is one of the best surviving examples of a charcoal-fired iron furnace in England, and well worth a visit.
 Unfortunately, the site is not well signposted.
 At Duddon Bridge take the minor road towards Ulpha and Waberthwaite, and almost immediately you will see a turning on your left for Dower House.
-There is a layby for several cars and a short foootpath to the Furnace site.
+There is a layby for several cars and a short footpath to the Furnace site.

 About Duddon Iron Furnace

 Location: Immediately off the A595 at Duddon Bridge, on the minor road to Ulpha.

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Broughton-in-Furness, St Mary's Church - 1 miles (Historic Church)

 Swinside Stone Circle - 1.3 miles (Prehistoric Site)